BobGreenwade/Personal-Paraphrase/README.md

 - Fallback logic: If the LLM fails or returns unchanged output, the original text is used.

 📜 License
 Licensed under the MIT License.
-Future deployment may transition to MPL or Apache once source registries and editorial disclaimers are in place.

 ✅ Status
 **Ready to go!**